A four-year learning adventure

 • And so much more!

 We know our kids are exceptional.
 They make us say "wow" every day.
 Often, they make us say "WOW!!" with capital letters and exclamation points.
-This story written during one literacy period using Story Cubes as a prompt is such an example.
+This story written by a first grader during one literacy period using Story Cubes as a prompt is such an example.
 (It's transcribed as it was written in pencil, no teacher editing.)

 Eliza and her Shadow